prashikm/voice-journal/web/README.md

 # VoiceJournal Web

-The frontend web application of VoiceJournal, built using Next.js, TailwindCSS and shadcn/ui components.
+The frontend web application of VoiceJournal, built using Next.js, Tailwind CSS and shadcn/ui components.

 ## Installation Instructions